 What We Can Do For You

-Working alongside Consultant Psychiatrists means we can use a joined up approach by first assessing your needs and then developing a plan of care to help you achieve your goals.
+Working alongside Consultant Psychiatrists means we can use a joined-up approach by first assessing your needs and then developing a plan of care to help you achieve your goals.
 The process is smooth and quick.
 So whether you arrive at The Therapy Company seeing a Consultant Psychiatrist or a Therapist, you can be confident you will have access to both, should you need it.
-However, it is important to highlight, not everyone needs to see a psychiatrist and vice versa and we will help you identify the best route for you.
+However, it is important to highlight, that not everyone needs to see a psychiatrist and vice versa and we will help you identify the best route for you.

 Cognitive Behaviour Therapy

 Cognitive Behaviour Therapy (CBT) is an approach that helps people to develop skills to overcome their problems.
 It is useful in helping people with phobias, anxiety problems, depression, trauma, eating disorders, habit disorders and many others.